luskaner/aoe2DELanServer/README.md

 ### Client

-- Age of Empires 2 Definitive Edition - Steam or Microsoft Store (only Windows).
+- Age of Empires 2 Definitive Edition - Steam or Microsoft Store (Xbox) (only Windows).
 - Up-to-date version of the game.

 ## Binaries